 How does First Step Coding compare to Pathrise?

 First Step Coding is a prep course for people who have no prior coding experience and are considering enrolling in a full-time software engineering bootcamp.
 At Pathrise, job-seekers in our program should already have a background in their field of interest so that they can participate fully in our workshops, which prepare students for the questions they will see in their technical interviews.

 All of our workshops and sessions are live, as well as recorded, so fellows can review them afterwards and continue learning.
-Our program is flexible, with only 4 hours of group sessions per week and 1-on-1 sessions that can be scheduled as needed by fellows.
+Our program is flexible.
+There are only 4 hours of group sessions per week.
+Fellows can schedule 1-on-1 sessions when they need support.
 We personalize our curriculum to target each fellow’s specific needs.
 The Pathrise income share agreement is 9% of their first year’s salary and we never require upfront payments or deposits.

 Pathrise is a career accelerator that helps students and professionals land their dream job in tech through 1-on-1 mentorship.
-If you are interested in working with any of our mentors to optimize yout job search, join Pathrise.
+If you are interested in working with our mentors to optimize your job search, join Pathrise.